kale-stew/climb-log/blog/gear/first-winter-peak.md

 date: '2021-12-20'
 ---

-With calendar winter quickly approaching, I've been thinking about what worked for me last snowflake season and what definitely didn’t.
-Although we might not get as much snow this upcoming season with it being a la niña year here in Colorado, it's still important to consider the essentials when you're getting started with backcountry winter travel.
+With calendar winter quickly approaching, I find it helpful to reflect on what worked for me last snowflake season and what definitely didn’t.
+Although we might not get as much snow this upcoming season with it being a la niña year here in Colorado, it's always important to consider the essentials when evaluating backcountry winter travel.
+The following are some of the lessons I learned during my first winter alpine season.

 ## What is a 'Snowflake Peak'?

-When we call a peak a 'snowflake', we're referring to what time of year it was climbed.
-Climbs during calendar winter can be classified as a 'snowflake' summit.
+To clarify, when I call a peak a 'snowflake', I am referring to the time of year I climbed it.
+Anything climbed during calendar winter qualifies as a Snowflake summit.
+Although winter conditions do not exclusively exist during calendar winter, it is easier to qualify a climb based on the season it falls in than something more discretionary like a climber's consideration of conditions.
+Technically, one could experience winter conditions in Colorado in May, but that wouldn't qualify as a snowflake peak because it's past the calendar winter cut-off (which typically falls near the end of March).

-As a frequent user of the [14ers.com](https://www.14ers.com) forum, I understand this term to derive from the ❄️ Snowflake Emoji your list gains when you check a peak off in the calendar winter.
-There are likely other terms used within other circles for this accomplishment, but the claim is the same: summiting a peak during some of the roughest possible conditions.
+As a frequent user of the [14ers.com](https://www.14ers.com) forum, I understand this term to derive from the ❄️ snowflake emoji your peak list gains when you complete a climb during calendar winter.
+There are likely other terms used among mountaineers for this accomplishment, but the claim is the same: summiting a peak during some of the roughest possible conditions.

 ![peak-checklist-screenshot](https://live.staticflickr.com/65535/51758027680_55a2260745_w.jpg)